Amr-Kabbary/Amr-Kabbary/README.md

 Business Analyst and Data Analyst with 4+ years at Sutherland across projects in Egypt, the Philippines, Bulgaria, India, and Malaysia.
 I work across data, operations, and strategy, and I'm building toward data science through hands-on projects in Python, statistical modeling, and visualization.

-Currently an Associate Manager, BA, leading cross-regional work in Lean Six Sigma, analytics, and reporting.
+Currently a BA, leading cross-regional work in Lean Six Sigma, analytics, and reporting.
 Also finishing my B.Sc. in Software Engineering at Alexandria University (2026).

 ---